super-chao1997/Cerebrum/README.md

    Code file is located at `cerebrum/example/aios_demo_concurrent.py`

-# 🚀 Developing and Publishing Your Agents
+## 🚀 Develop and customize new agents

 This guide will walk you through creating and publishing your own agents for AIOS.
 ### Agent Structure